-Buying a Paul Novus MVHR unit
+Buying a Brink MVHR unit

 These are neat units, very reliable and require the minimum of maintenance once installed, so they’re perfect for most family homes.

 Buying a Zehnder ComfoAir or ComfoCool Q unit

-No matter where your property is located in England, Wales, Scotland or Ireland you can have your MVHR system designed by low energy designers at our company – we also supply, install and commission MVHR systems across the southeast with our own in-house building team.
-As a collective of PassivHaus designers, project managers and builders we are well-experienced in designing MVHR systems for low energy buildings.
-If you’d like any help, guidance or pricing for your MVHR system, please contact me at patrick [@] heatspaceandlight.com.
+No matter where your property is located in England, Wales, Scotland or Ireland you can have your MVHR system designed by low energy designers at our company – we also supply and commission MVHR systems across the UK with our own team.

 MVHR ventilation systems must be designed and installed properly, so it normally makes sense that you purchase the MVHR unit through your designer – that way they can calculate the airflow rates, pressure drops, acoustic measures and type of ducting you’ll require properly.
-Prices are normally a little cheaper than going direct, too, as designers have already negotiated a better trade price.
+Prices are normally a little cheaper than going direct, too, as designers like ourselves have already negotiated a better trade price.

-The big MVHR suppliers aren’t very good at designing your system, as they tend to focus their in-house design efforts on the larger multi-residential projects such as blocks of flats and housing estates rather than single properties.
+The big MVHR suppliers aren’t very good at designing your system, as they tend to focus their in-house design efforts on the larger multi-residential projects such as blocks of flats and housing estates rather than single residential homes.
 They’ll normally just provide you with a basic quote for the MVHR unit and ducting in the first instance.

 How much does an MVHR system cost in the UK?

 It’s worth investing in a good MVHR system from one of the more expensive brands with a long history of good operational performance.
-MVHR units should be whisper-quiet in operation, and the poorer units are louder than the Zehnders and Pauls of the world, so you’ll have to get used to white noise if you fit a cheap unit.
+MVHR units should be whisper-quiet in operation, and the poorer units are louder than the Zehnders and Brinks of the world, so you’ll have to get used to white noise if you fit a cheap unit.
 Contact me directly if you want to know which MVHR units I don’t recommend.